Complimentary Phone Consult with an Attorney Today

 While the fact that you have legal protections does not deter many employers, filing a lawsuit in response will.
 What makes this even more important is the effect retaliation can have on the workplace as a whole.
 A business’ “open door” policy can be devastating to company morale.
 Furthermore, if you are punished for speaking up, your coworkers will think twice about reporting any company wrongdoing in the future.

 Workplace retaliation, by definition, is not bullying or harassment, though they are aspects of it.
 Rather, retaliation is an act that is “materially adverse” and likely to “dissuade a reasonable worker from making or supporting a charge of discrimination.”
-As stated, unlawful retaliation typically takes the form of demotion, threats, or termination, but as a result of a recent Supreme Court decision, it does not have to be confined to employment or occur at the workplace.

 Retaliation in the workplace is based on fear.
 When a manager or the company itself is backed up against the wall for a violation, they are going to use their power to make the problem go away.
 The easiest way is to push the whistleblower out of the organization.
-However, the law is on your side.
-The EEOC, the Sarbanes-Oxley Act, the Environmental Protection Agency, and a number of other federal acts and agencies have provisions to protect tipsters from retaliation.

 Any employee who engages in protected activities is protected by workplace retaliation laws.
-These laws also extend to those closely associated with a party who engages in protected activities.
-This includes a co-worker who aided an employee in preparing a discrimination claim, their spouse/partner who may or may not have the same employer, and dependents who use the employee’s benefits.
+These federal laws also extend to those closely associated with a party who engages in protected activities.
+This includes a co-worker who aided an employee in preparing a discrimination or harassment claim, their spouse/partner who may or may not have the same employer, and dependents who use the employee’s benefits.

 In addition, employees are required to exercise sound judgment when engaging in protected activities.
 It is one thing to calmly inform a supervisor about illegal or discriminatory activities, and quite another to threaten a co-worker with violence.